Matzefritz/HiWonder_MentorPi/README.md

    - [SSH Setup](#ssh-setup)

 ![Alt Text](images/mentor_Pi.jpg "RobotPicture")
-This repository aims to provide a reasonable starting position for ROS2 development on the Raspberry Pi 5 based MentorPi robot platform from Hiwonder.
-Specifically, the version equipped with the mecanum-wheel drivetrain and the gimbal monocular camera.
-(Adaptation for other specs should be fairly easy though) See: https://www.hiwonder.com/collections/raspberrypi-bionic-robot/products/mentorpi-m1?variant=41285892702295

 # General Information
 The MentorPi platform from Hiwonder is a Raspberry Pi 5 based robot platform.
 As the Raspberry Pi 5 runs normal Linux in this setup, it can be thought of as a normal computer.
 It can therefore be used with a mouse, keyboard and monitor as one would expect from a standard computer.